 What are some good substitutes for tahini?

-If you don’t have tahini, you can substitute with sunflower seed butter, peanut butter, or a combination of olive oil and sesame seeds for a similar taste.
+No tahini?
+Try sunflower seed butter, peanut butter or even mix olive oil with sesame seeds for a similar vibe.

 How long does homemade hummus last?